psi4/psi4/doc/sphinxman/source/scf.rst

 The typical implementation of incremental Fock matrix formation updates the reference at every iteration.
-This makes the screening better and better as the wave function converges, because the density changes less and less.
+This makes the screening better and better as the wave function converges, because the density changes between SCF iterations go to zero as convergence is approached.
 But, since small changes can accumulate to a non-negligible outcome over many iterations, this procedure is susceptible to creeping numerical error.
 For this reason, a fresh Fock matrix needs to be rebuilt every ``N`` iterations